Pediatric Eating Disorders Partial Program

 • Binge Eating Disorder

-• Cognitive Behavior Therapy – Enhanced (CBT-E)
+• Cognitive Behavioral Therapy – Enhanced (CBT-E)

 • Acceptance and Commitment Therapy (ACT)